Cynary/debian6.01/README.md

 The dhcpcd service agressively tries to renew connections.
 It won't, however, start if the interfaces in /etc/network/interfaces are setup to use a dhcp client already.
 This file simply adds the wireless network interface (this causes it to start on system startup, and try to connect to a specific SSID configured to be used by wpa_supplicant) and undoes all the damage done by the dhcp parameter every tutorial mindlessly adds at the end (we instead just add manual).

-Note: if needed, one can configure the wireless to use multiple networks, some using even WPA, via wpa_supplicant.
-This is done by creating a configuration file, and inserting the networks there.
-It was not done for the current release, as the MIT network is probably the most reliable one for us.
-If so desired, an example of this can be found at [this ubuntu forums thread][wireless].
+The network configuration is all done in */etc/wpa_supplicant/wpa_supplicant.conf* and other networks can be added, even if they are WPA/WPA2 networks.
+The guide at [this ubuntu forums thread][wireless] was followed to set this up (it turns out that the only way to get reliable wireless is to rely on wpa_supplicant - using the interfaces file was attempted, but did not work out).

 ### Kerberos login/tickets